Latest Steem (STEEM) News Update

 TLDR

-Steem leans into community curation while exchange activity simmers.
+Steem doubles down on community engagement while securing key exchange support.
 Here are the latest updates:

 Deep Dive